kubernetes/community/contributors/guide/issue-triage.md

  - Here, the `<group-suffix>` can be one of `bugs, feature-requests, pr-reviews, test-failures, proposals`.
 For example, `@kubernetes/sig-cluster-lifecycle-bugs, can you have a look at this?`

 ### Self-Assigning
-If you are an issue reporter or a component organization member, and you think you can fix the issue, assign it to yourself with *just* the `/assign` label.
+If you think you can fix the issue, assign it to yourself with *just* the `/assign` label.
 If you cannot self-assign for permissions-related reasons, leave a comment that you'd like to claim it and work on creating a PR.

 ## Step Five: Follow Up
 ### If no PR is created for an issue within 30 days